 In 2001, the Arboretum installed its first interpretive sign overlooking the Great Meadow to educate visitors about oak savanna habitats.
 The sign discusses the importance of this habitat for native peoples, and how the area is being managed to conserve this vanishing ecosystem type.
 More interpretive signs are planned for each major plant community found in the Arboretum.

 For independent learners, the Arboretum offers two brochures that hikers can use on a self-guided tour of the trails.
 The “Children’s Guide to the Nature Trail” leads users along a one-mile long nature trail with numbered stations to follow along with.
 “Exploring the Forest” is a brochure for all ages that offers ecological information for a variety of habitats and along several different trails.

 Other arboretum collections that are educational in nature and available to the public include: (1) A collection of framed, scientifically accurate watercolor paintings of native Willamette Valley plants by the late artist Frances Cushing Hall.
 These are hung in the administrative offices.
 (2) A collection of approximately 700 slides of Arboretum plants, animals and ecological features.
 (3) A library containing hundreds of natural history and gardening books.
-Contact Fran Rosenthal, Education Manager, to find out about these latter two collections.
+Contact Jenny Laxton, Education Program Coordinator, to find out about these latter two collections.